 Three top carotenoids for eye health include zeaxanthin, lutein, and astaxanthin.
 And guess what?
 Greens contain 2/3.

 Zeaxanthin and lutein are found in high concentrations in the macula of the eye and can help block blue light from reaching the inner parts of the eye, including the retina.
-These carotenoids may also reduce the risk of light-induced damage that could lead to macular degeneration since they help filter the harmful rays of sunlight, protecting and maintaining healthy cells in the eye.
+These carotenoids may also reduce the risk of light-induced damage that could lead to macular degeneration.
+That’s because they help filter the harmful rays of sunlight, thus protecting and maintaining healthy cells in the eye.

-Sulforaphane belongs to a group of phytochemicals, or disease-fighting compounds in plant foods, known as the isothiocyanates which help to protect the body cells against UV radiation.
+Sulforaphane belongs to a group of phytochemicals, or disease-fighting compounds in plant foods, known as the isothiocyanates.
+These help to protect the body cells against UV radiation.

 They’re not well known for being some of the healthiest foods on the planet for nothing!

-It is excellent for protecting the retina, cornea and helps to protect the eyes against the free radical damage caused by sun exposure (think UV rays) and from the degenerating effects of oxidative stress.
+It is excellent for protecting the retina and cornea.
+Plus, it helps to protect the eyes against the free radical damage caused by sun exposure (think UV rays) and from the degenerating effects of oxidative stress.

-A vitamin A deficiency is also one of the most common deficiencies in the UK.
-One of the first signs of this kind of deficiency is often impaired eyesight, night-blindness and eyes that are sensitive to light.
+Unfortunately, a vitamin A deficiency is one of the most common deficiencies in the UK.
+Some of the first signs of this kind of deficiency are often impaired eyesight, night-blindness and eyes that are sensitive to light.

-Because vitamin A is fat-soluble, you can increase your body’s ability to absorb this important nutrient by adding a good plant-based fat when consuming it.
+Because vitamin A is fat-soluble, you can increase your body’s ability to absorb this important nutrient by adding a good healthy fat source when consuming it.
 Think avocado, coconut, olives etc.

 Nuts and seeds are packed with vitamins, minerals, healthy fats, protein and are brimming with antioxidants.
 One, in particular, is vitamin E – an important antioxidant for protecting the eye from oxidative damage.

-A key mineral found within nuts and seeds to note is zinc.
+Additionally, another key mineral found within nuts and seeds is zinc.
 Zinc promotes cell reproduction, tissue growth and repair and is essential for eye health.
 It plays a key role in maintaining the health of the retina.

 And I can’t forget to mention the omega 3 fatty acids.
-These omega 3 fatty acids are vitally important for eye health and may help to prevent dry eye syndrome and protect against the degeneration of the retina (macular degeneration) which is the leading cause of vision loss in the elderly.
+These omega 3 fatty acids are vitally important for eye health.
+They help to prevent dry eye syndrome and may protect against the degeneration of the retina (macular degeneration).
+This is the leading cause of vision loss in the elderly.

-Your body can’t make these healthy fats by itself, which is why it is essential for you to get them from your food or through supplementation.
+Your body can’t make these healthy fats by itself.
+As a result, it is essential to get them from your food or through supplementation.

 If you’re not a fan of eating nuts as they are, try to make your own nut milk or your own nut butter.
-Maybe try to whip up some homemade muesli and adding a different nut with each batch, or simply stirring some nut butter in to your porridge in the morning.
+Maybe try to whip up some homemade muesli and add a different nut with each batch.
+Or simply stir some nut butter into your porridge or on toast in the morning.

-Another way to boost your omega 3 levels is to include eating fish such as tuna, mackerel, salmon and trout, all of which are rich in omega 3 fatty acids, you can easily up your levels by incorporating fish into your weekly meals.
+Another way to boost your omega 3 levels is to include eating fish such as tuna, mackerel, salmon and trout.
+Particularly rich in omega 3 fatty acids, you can easily up your levels by incorporating fish into your weekly meals.

-Another naturally obccurring substance that shouldn’t go unmentioned is astaxanthin — a very powerful antioxidant and carotenoid.
+Another naturally occurring substance that shouldn’t go unmentioned is astaxanthin — a very powerful antioxidant and carotenoid.

 It’s what gives certain marine plants and animals their pink or red colourings.
-You’ll find it in some seafood like salmon, shrimp, lobster, crab, crawfish and in freshwater algae.
+Find it in certain seafood like salmon, shrimp, lobster, crab, crawfish and in freshwater algae.
 It’s also found in krill oil and algae.

 What would life be without avocadoes?!

-Once known as poor man’s butter, avocadoes have a unique nutritional profile, containing heaps of fibre and a multitude of vitamins and minerals, such as B-vitamins, vitamin K, potassium, copper, vitamin E and vitamin C, all of which work to prevent and reduce free–radical damage and support healthy eyes and eyesight.
+Once known as poor man’s butter, avocadoes have a unique nutritional profile.
+They contain heaps of fibre and a multitude of vitamins and minerals, such as B-vitamins, vitamin K, potassium, copper, vitamin E and vitamin C. All of which work to prevent and reduce free–radical damage and support healthy eyes and eyesight.

-And let me not forget, some incredibly important carotenoids found in avocados including beta carotene, alpha-carotene and most importantly Lutein and Zeaxanthin.
+And let me not forget, some incredibly important carotenoids found in avocados.
+These include beta carotene, alpha-carotene and most importantly Lutein and Zeaxanthin.

 Another superb antioxidant found in berries is anthocyanin.
 Anthocyanins are a type of flavonoid found naturally in a number of foods.
-Anthocyanin is what gives the plants/foods their red, purple, and blue pigmentation.
+These are what give the plants/foods their red, purple, and blue pigmentation.

-Anthocyanins are found not only in berries, but in red onions, kidney beans, pomegranates, grapes (including wine), tomatoes, the peel of eggplant and, red cabbage, and in black rice.
+Interestingly, anthocyanins are not only found in berries.
+You’ll find them in red onions, kidney beans, pomegranates, grapes (including wine), tomatoes, the peel of eggplant, red cabbage and in black rice.

 Please be aware that this information is simply a guide to helping you take up some good lifestyle practices to look after your eye.